websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/self-healing.md

 ### Readiness Probe

 The readiness probe uses an executable command.
 If the command returns with the correct exit code, then the container is marked as healthy.
 Otherwise, it is marked unhealthy.

+As soon as the readiness probe detects that the service is ready, then the service may receive traffic.
+If the probe detects that the service is no longer ready, then it will stop receiving new traffic.
+However, the readiness probe will not restart the service on its own.

 Each service's `LCP.json` file contains the following: